connervieira/Predator/CONFIGURATION.md

             - Example: `"/dev/video0"`
         - `arguments` specifies custom command line arguments that will be added to the FSWebcam command.
 This setting is entirely optional.
             - Example: `"--set brightness=100% -F 15 -S 5"`
+        - `file_name` is a string that specifies the file name that will be assigned to the captured image, not including the extension.
+            - Example: `"realtime_image"`
     - `processing` contains settings related to image processing.
         - `cropping` contains settings regarding image cropping.
             - `enabled` determines whether image cropping is enabled in real-time mode.